Trust and Security

 - If you receive a suspicious email, report it immediately and do not click the links.
 We will never ask you to confirm your login or credit card details.

-Domain.com.au and Fairfax will never request or hold money on behalf of any seller, landlord or agent.
+Domain.com.au will never request or hold money on behalf of any seller, landlord or agent.
 All monetary transactions should be directly referred to the Seller or LandLord or the Agent once the deal is finalised.

 If you ever have any concerns regarding your transactions, or receive a suspicious claim asking for money, please let us know immediately and do not engage in any further correspondence with the seller/landlord.